 In this ceremony, the father of the bride goes to the groom’s family.
 In the presence of elders and relatives, he proposes for the marriage of his daughter by placing some coins on the palm of the groom and sweets are distributed.
 Later the bride’s family invites the groom and other members of his family for the next ceremony.

-God Bharai- Another important event of Indian Weddings
+God Bharai- Event of Indian Weddings called shaadi

 This ceremony is solemnized at the bride’s house when the groom’s family goes to the bride’s house with the sweets, fabrics ornaments, etc. These things are put in the lap of the bride and both families indulge in talks and feast is ensued.